MicrosoftDocs/power-automate-docs/articles/process-advisor-analyze.md

 ---
 title: Analyze processes | Microsoft Docs
-description: How to use the analyze processes feature in Process Advisor.
+description: How to use the analyze processes feature in process advisor.
 services: ''
 suite: flow
 documentationcenter: na